Contact us!

 Silvia Fernandez

 After working in fashion, finance, and marketing around the world in Spain, England, and Germany, Silvia moved to Brooklyn with her family of four and found a job at One World Project.
-In her role as Director of Finance, Silvia manages the organizational budget, and she is a liaison between parents and the school.
+Silvia completed a Bachelor’s Degree in Management and Business Administration from the Universidad de Cantabria, and in her role as Director of Finance, Silvia manages the organizational budget, and she is a liaison between parents and the school.

 “I love the environment at One World Project,” says Silvia.
 “Everyone in our great community of families supports each other.”
 Silvia herself speaks three languages (Spanish, English and German) and she learned her second and third languages as an adult, which has its challenges.
 “I have to translate in my head and concentrate to speak in another language,” she says, adding that she is a huge proponent of OWP’s immersion program.
 “For children this age, there is no effort to learn to speak, it comes so naturally.
 These kids are not just learning a language, they are opening up to global culture - they see the world differently because of this school.”